near-daos/sputnik-dao-contract/sputnikdao2/TestPlan.md

 Act on given proposal by id, if permissions allow.
 - Check that only those with a permission can act on the the proposal
 - Check that the method works correctly on any possible `action`
-- If proposal expired during the failed state it should be marked as expired
 - If the number of votes in the group has changed (new members has been added) the proposal can lose it's approved state.
 In this case new proposal needs to be made, this one should expire

 ## views